marcosmhs/flutter_controle_financeiro/README.md

-# Fin - Finanças pessoais
+# Fin - Personal finances

-Este App permite que você controle seus gastos pessoais.
+This app allow you to control your personal finances by registering your earns and expenses.

-Ele funciona como um grande teste para recursos e técnicas de desenvolviment com Flutter e Realtime databse (Firebase).
+The app works as a test bench for tecniches and resouces of Fluuter and Realtime database (Firebase).

-## Components customizados
+## Customized components
 - Textfield
 - Dialog
-- Snakbar/Toast
+- Snackbar/Toast
 - DropBox

-## Classes genéricas
+## Main classes
-- Troca de mensagens entre classes
+- Message exchange
-- Gerador de Uid
+- Guid generator
-- Scafold
+- Scaffold
 - Modal Form

-## Algumas imagens
+## A few images
 <center>
 <table>
 <tr>